 To secure their choices and wishes people need to document them by making a legally valid will, conforming to the required legal formalities, then to keep it updated as things inevitably change.

-When no testamentary choices are made
+When no testamentary choices are made – no will made

-For those who have not made a will or were unable to, and so die without one (that is die intestate), state and territory governments have legislation containing legal rules prescribing the procedure for finalising a intestate person’s estate.
+For those who have not made a will or were unable to, and die without one (they are said to die intestate), state and territory governments have legislation containing legal rules prescribing the procedure for finalising a intestate person’s estate.
 These intestacy rules set out the order to be followed as to who the intestate’s property, or estate, will be distributed to.
 Sometimes it turns out that a person’s will may not dispose of their estate completely, as part of their will was found to be invalid at law, causing a partial intestacy.
 The intestacy rules are applied so that the estate can be finalised.
 For public policy reasons, the statutory rules on intestacy are a default position for when people exercised their choices and made a will.
 They were formulated according to general community values.
 Consequently it is quite likely that the outcome from an intestate distribution may or may not have been as an individual might have wished.

 No representation is made that permission is held to practice in every jurisdiction from which this site may be viewed.
 WillsHub contains information of a general nature only.
 It is not legal advice and should not be interpreted as such.